Axway/amplify-central/content/en/docs/_index.md

 ## Training

 Axway offers training across the globe, including on-site instructor-led classes and self-paced online learning.
-To learn more about Amplify and other Axway product solutions, browse Axway University's [courses and learning plans](https://university.axway.com/learn).
+To learn more about Amplify Enterprise Marketplace and other Axway product solutions, browse Axway University's [courses and learning plans](https://university.axway.com/learn).